jmercha/interval-split/README.md

 # interval-split
-Splits the given interval across start and end times, over a given datetime range.
+Splits the given interval across start and end times over a given datetime range.